icec-stella/gis/README.md

 2.  **Access the application:**

-    Open your web browser and navigate to:
+    Open your web browser, such as Google Chrome or Microsoft Edge, and navigate to:

     ```
     http://localhost:5025